aragon/connect/packages/connect-thegraph-template/subgraph/README.md

 * Introduce Voting mappings
 * Connect Voting in aragon-hooks
 * Modify user and subgraph name in package.json
+* Deploy and test subgraph in thegraph playground

 ## What can I do if an organization or app is not showing up?
 TODO